BradleyCulley/bradleyculley.github.io/_posts/2026-broken-01-13-slivers-of-nature.md

 <p>
 This is the entrance:
 ---todo add a photo of the entrance to the park--
-The surroundings are wholly unremarkable, which somehow facilitated the feeling of transcendence to the place.
+The surroundings are wholly unremarkable, which somehow facilitated the feelings of transcendence to the place.
 TODO: add photo of the entrance of the park.
 </p>